Adderall Addiction: Signs, Symptoms, and Treatment

 • 90% started using it in college.

-A third sub-population of college-aged youth that was found to misuse Adderall were medical students.2 The same study that detected the Adderall misuse rate in dental and dental hygiene students administered a similar survey to 388 medical students and found:2
+A third sub-population of college-aged youth found to misuse Adderall were medical students.2 The same study that detected the Adderall misuse rate in dental and dental hygiene students administered a similar survey to 388 medical students and found:2

 • 10% of the medical students used stimulants to improve their academic performance.